steinitzu/jotbox/docs/docs/payload-model.md

 # The Payload model

-The Payload is a `pydantic` model to control and validate the info that's encoded into the JWT.
+The Payload is a [`pydantic`](https://pydantic-docs.helpmanual.io/) model to control and validate the info that's encoded into JWTs.

 By default it contains the standard JWT claims: `jti`, `iat`, `exp` (optional)